An email I got from Avinash Kaushik this week got me thinking about multi-channel attribution.

 As a single brand, determining what the numbers mean in terms of decision-making is a little challenging.
 If you have multiple brands in the same market or work with an agency that might provide insights, you should really look at how a brand compares with others in the same customer market.

-Difference between your performance and that of others indicates opportunities lost to ineffective strategy.
+The difference between your performance and that of others indicates opportunities lost to ineffective strategy.

 Rethink your strategy in an effort to improve your performance to match or exceed the competition.